Learning a Zeroth-Order Optimizer for Fine-Tuning LLMs: Method

 After the update, we move the parameters $\theta_0^k$ along the first-order trajectory to get $\theta_0^{k+1}$ and continue learning.
 As the inputs to \nameblank are task and model-agnostic state summaries, rather than task-specific features, the learned decisions are largely invariant to differences across datasets or nearby checkpoints.
 As we will demonstrate in experiments, our \nameblank trained on one single dataset can be transferred to efficiently finetune other datasets and model derivatives.

 \textbf{Periodic Reset of Model Parameters.} During the training of our \nameblank, a lot of data needs to be generated.
 However, since the optimizer is trained along the fine-tuning trajectory of a model using a first-order optimizer, the auxiliary network tends to receive inputs that are chronologically ordered.
 In particular, it will get more data from the low-loss region.
 As a result, it may lead to overfitting to the low-loss region of the parameters while learning the crucial high-loss region insufficiently.
 To address this issue, we introduce a periodic re-initialization mechanism.
-After each complete optimization cycle or when the loss has sufficiently decreased, we reset the model parameters to their original pre-finetuning state and restart the fine-tuning process.
+After each complete optimization cycle or when the loss has sufficiently decreased by the first-order guidance, we reset the model parameters to their original pre-finetuning state and restart the fine-tuning process.
 This approach introduces diversity into the input distribution by exposing the optimizer to model states from multiple phases of training.

 \textbf{Complete Learning to Learn Framework for \nameblank Training.} Algorithm~\ref{alg:multi dataset learning to learn} illustrates the complete L2L framework for training \nameblank.
 At each training step, we sample a training dataset and a batch from this dataset to perform a one-step update to \nameblank as described above.
 Moreover, we periodically reset the model parameters to mitigate the bias discussed previously.
 Despite the complexity of this training algorithm, we would like to emphasize that it is a \emph{one-time} cost: once \nameblank\ is learned, deployment reduces to Algorithm~\ref{alg:non-uniform perturbation}.